 The Student Finance office will provide details to all eligible recipients.
 Students should read these standards carefully and refer any questions to academic or financial aid personnel.
-Satisfactory academic progress for purposes of determining continuing federal financial assistance is determined by applying the CGPA requirements, rate of progression requirements, maximum completion time restrictions, probation provisions, suspension and dismissal procedures, and appeals procedures as outlined in the satisfactory academic progress section of the Institute catalog.
+Satisfactory academic progress for purposes of determining continuing federal financial assistance is determined by applying the CGPA requirements, rate of progress requirements, maximum completion time restrictions, probation provisions, suspension and dismissal procedures, and appeals procedures as outlined in the "Satisfactory Academic Progress" section of the Institute catalog.